morse-simulator/morse/doc/morse/user/sensors/gps.rst

 To obtain more realistic readings, it is recommended to add modifiers.
 The two which are specially used for the GPS information are:

-- UTM modifier: Will add an offset to the Blender coordinates according to the parameters set on the scene.
+- :doc:`UTM modifier <../modifiers/utm>`: Will add an offset to the Blender coordinates according to the parameters set on the scene.

-- NED: Changes the coordinate reference to use North (X), East (Y), Down (Z)
+- :doc:`NED <../modifiers/ned>`: Changes the coordinate reference to use North (X), East (Y), Down (Z)

-- Noise modifier: Adds random Gaussian noise to the data
+The Noise modifier can be used as well to adds random Gaussian noise to the data.